SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

-# CCRI Canadian historical census data and materials, 1911 - 1951
+# CCRI Canadian historical Census data and materials, 1911 - 1951

 > ver.
 February 14, 2022

-## Table of Contents
+## Table of contents

 - <a href="#what-is-the-ccri">What is the CCRI</a>
 - <a href="#why-another-web-page-about-ccris-historical-census-of-canada-resources">Why another web page about CCRI's historical Census of Canada resources?</a>